 Terms and Conditions

 If a camper becomes ill during camp, a physician’s note may be required and the family will receive a prorated refund based on the daily rate for the days the camper missed.
-If required documentation is not provided, the Program Coordinator will decide if a refund should be given based on the circumstances.
-Please note that if a child chooses not to attend camp, no refund will be given.
+If required documentation is not provided, the Program Administration will decide if a refund should be given based on the circumstances.
+Please note that if a child chooses not to attend camp and/or conduct related dismissals, no refund will be given.
 Full refunds will be issued if MRU cancels or reschedules a camp.

 Installment Payment Policy: A 25% deposit of camp tuition is due upon enrollment.
 Please refer to the refund policy above.